Glavin001/atom-beautify/docs/options.md

 **Description**:

-List of tags (defaults to inline) that should not be reformatted (Supported by JS Beautify)
+(Depracated for most scenarios) List of tags that should not be reformatted at all.
+NOTE: Set this to [] to get improved beautifier behavior.
+(Supported by JS Beautify)

 **Example `.jsbeautifyrc` Configuration**